Xeranthemum is a genus of 6 species of annuals in the family Asteraceae, native to the Mediterranean and southwestern Asia.

 The members of this genus are known for their silvery foliage and colorful, daisy-like, papery flowers.
 They have alternate, undivided leaves and compact heads of small florets on long stalks.
 They are great cut flowers and are suited to both formal and modern style arrangements.

 The name “Xeranthemum” is derived from the Greek words “xeros” (“dry”) and “anthemon” (“flower”).

 Xeranthemum is a symbol of cheerfulness, immortality, eternity and everlasting love.

 Annual Everlasting or Immortelle (Xeranthemum annuum)

-Xeranthemum annuum is one of the most popular everlasting flowers.
-The blooms make wonderful cut flowers and dried flowers.
-They are often used in dry bouquets, flower arrangements, crafts and decorations.
+It is one of the most popular everlasting flowers.
+Its blooms make wonderful cut flowers and dried flowers.
+The blooms are often used in dry bouquets, flower arrangements, crafts and decorations.

 Everlasting flowers are flowers that retain their form, shape and color when dried, offering their beauty beyond the experience of one growing season, after the other flowers have faded and died.

 These flowers come in shades of pink, purple and white.

 This plant can grow between 30 and 90 cm (1-3 ft) tall.